Trend in Texas Divorce Rates

 The concept of divorce has existed for a long time, but it only became relatively common practice within the last 50 years.
 Until the latter half of the twentieth century, divorce was often considered to be disgraceful and was only performed under extreme circumstances.
 In the state of Texas, 1970 was the first year when a reliable reporting about the Texas divorce rates was made.

-The trend followed by the divorce rate in Texas is similar to the trend of the divorce numbers.
-The divorce rate climbed from 1973 to 1981, dropped from 1981 to 1989, increased again till 1992 and further followed a downward path.
+The trend followed by Texas divorce rates is similar to the trend of the divorce numbers.
+The divorce rate climbed from 1973 to 1981, dropped from 1981 to 1989, increased again until 1992 and further followed a downward path.

 While some of your family members or friends may try to guilt you out of getting a divorce, the truth is that many people divorce each year for one reason or another.